RobloxVoxi/VoxiAPI/README.md

 (Click View Raw to download)

-In your [Debug folder](https://github.com/RobloxVoxi/VoxiAPI/blob/main/image_2024-07-11_002919879.png?raw=true) of your exploit paste these 3 files as shown below:
+In your [Debug folder](https://github.com/RobloxVoxi/VoxiAPI/blob/main/image_2024-07-11_002919879.png?raw=true)(To open Solution Explorer in Visual Studio, click on 'View' at the top of your screen, then select 'Solution Explorer'.
+Right-click on your project name and choose 'Open Folder in File Explorer') of your exploit paste these 3 files as shown below:
 <img src="https://raw.githubusercontent.com/RobloxVoxi/VoxiAPI/main/image_2024-07-11_001711541.png" />

 ## Starting The API